amansahil/Smart-Annotate/DOCS/CONTRIBUTION.md

 #include <QObject>
 ```

-- Have sensible for ordering functions in header files
+- Have sensible for ordering members in header files

 - The order priority for header file are `sub-classes`, `public`,  `protected` and then finally `private`